arc42/arc42-template-build/README.md

 - `make build`: (Default) Builds the Docker image and runs the container to generate all configured artifacts.
 - `make update-submodule`: Initializes or updates the `arc42-template` git submodule.
 Run this after cloning or to get the latest template changes.
+- `make check`: Verifies the project setup and the status of the `arc42-template` submodule.
 - `make clean`: Removes all generated files and logs (`build/`, `dist/`, `logs/`, `temp/`).
 - `make help`: Displays a list of all available targets.